Bank of Finland lifts growth forecasts on export recovery

-HELSINKI Finland's central bank lifted its economic growth forecasts on Tuesday, citing recovering exports, but said that reforms were needed to boost growth and strengthen public finances.
+HELSINKI (Reuters) - Finland's central bank lifted its economic growth forecasts on Tuesday, citing recovering exports, but said that reforms were needed to boost growth and strengthen public finances.

 The bank said it now expects the gross domestic product to rise 2.1 percent this year, up from a previous forecast of 1.6 percent in March.
 Last year, GDP grew 1.4 percent.